xtopheryoungs/CodeQuestArcade/1-saveTheArcade/tutorials/1-gettingStarted.md

 Press the Play button to make the ``||loops:on start||`` **event block** run your code.

-Press the light bulb icon below to display an extra hint.
+Press the light bulb icon to display an extra hint.

 #### ~ tutorialhint